fabric/fabric/docs/usage/execution.rst

 -------------------

-Fabric's connection cache never closes connections itself -- it leaves this up to whatever is using it. :doc:`fab <fab>` does this bookkeeping for you: it iterates over all open connections and closes them just before it exits (regardless of whether the task failed or not.)
+Fabric's connection cache never closes connections itself -- it leaves this up to whatever is using it.
+The :doc:`fab <fab>` tool does this bookkeeping for
+you: it iterates over all open connections and closes them just before it exits (regardless of whether the tasks failed or not.)

 Library users will need to ensure they explicitly close all open connections before their program exits, though we plan to makes this easier in the future.
+An example of this can be seen in `the tutorial <library-usage>`.